Skip to main content

 robot --outputdir output examples/1/1.2/example_pw_trace.robot

-Then trace.zip file from the output directory can be opened in two ways.
+Then the trace.zip file from the output directory can be opened in two ways:

 1. Playwright provides online service: https://trace.playwright.dev/